Gravitational Black Hole Shadow Spectroscopy: Second-Order Perturbation Coefficients

-The mixed term, $\alpha_1 \beta_1$, is a direct signature of the interplay between temporal and spatial geometric deformations:
+Finally, $C_{\alpha_1 \beta_1}$ is the geometric coupling coefficient.
+It quantifies the interference between the gravitational redshift ($\alpha$) and the areal radius ($\beta$).
+This term is non-zero only in our generalized framework and is key to shadow spectroscopy:

 Finally, the framework also produces terms that depend on the radial derivatives of the first-order perturbations.
-These are crucial for models where the perturbation functions have significant radial variation.
-These are
+These terms describe how the shadow responds to the gradients of the perturbation fields:

 These explicit formulas provide a complete and reproducible result for the second-order shadow deviation.
 Any specific theoretical model can now be analyzed by simply defining its perturbation functions ($\alpha_1$, $\beta_1$, $\alpha_2$, etc.) and substituting them into the expansion with these coefficients to yield a direct, testable prediction for its massive shadow signature.